oist-cnru/mouse_drawing_app/README.md

-# Mouse Drawing App v0.2.1
+# Mouse Drawing App v0.3
 This is a simple GUI app for the generation of 2d mouse input data.
-It is built using Kivy, which means it can run on Linux, Windows, OS X, Android, iOS, and Raspberry Pi.
+It is built using Kivy.

 Demonstration video:

 [![Demonstration of Tom's Mouse Drawing App v0.2](http://img.youtube.com/vi/pgXEHdsYymY/0.jpg)](http://www.youtube.com/watch?v=pgXEHdsYymY "Demonstration of Tom's Mouse Drawing App v0.2")

-New features in v0.2:
-- Automatic guidelines representing the half width, x = 0.5, and half height, y = 0.5, of the current screen.
-These guidlines are by default once per second.
-- Hover draw, allowing you to toggle a on/off the collection of drawing data without holding down any mouse buttons.
-This has the advantage that when you hold the mouse in one place it continues to add more data points at that location, which may be useful for training a 'stay' behaviour for an RNN.
-- Options menu allowing you to resize the screen to specific dimensions, change the default save/load filename prefix, update frequencies for the guidelines and hover draw functions, and change keybindings.

 ## Installation